+I only recently became a stay at home mum.
 I used to work.
-In fact, I started work at 16 (Saturday girl in F. W. Woolworths) and left my last job (Practice Director & Head of Marketing for a local law firm) at 43 - that's 27 years' experience of the working world.
+In fact, I started work at 16 (Saturday girl in F. W. Woolworths) and left my last job (Practice Director & Head of Marketing for a local law firm) at 43 – that’s 27 years’ experience of the working world.

 But since I became a stay at home mum, it appears this counts for little.
 Once you become a stay at home mum (SAHM), you experience subtle shifts in your friendships – particularly if your closest friends still work.
 Not only do priorities change but time itself seems to shift.